ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

 We wanted to statistically test the difference between the two distributions using the [Mann-Whitney U test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test).
 We opted for this non-parametric algorithm because data are not normally distributed ([Shapiro-Wilk](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test) test returned p<0.05 in both cases) and both sample contain only 12 elements.
 However, the test yields a p=0.09 thus we cannot reject the null hypothesis with 95% confidence level.

 #### Attendance
-We conclude our analysis by examining the attendance at the UCL final over the years as shown in the plot below.
+We conclude our analysis by examining the attendance at the UCL final over the years as shown in Figure 13.
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_ucl/attendance_years.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 13: Attendance during UCL final across the years.</em></p>